harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/vm-build-infrastructure/define-a-ci-build-infrastructure-in-azure.md

 ## Configure the Drone pool on the Azure VM

 The `pool.yml` file defines the VM spec and pool size for the VM instances used to run the Pipeline.
-A pool is a group of instantiated VM that are immediately available to run CI Pipelines.
+A pool is a group of instantiated VM that are immediately available to run CI pipelines.
+You can configure multiple pools in `pool.yml`, such as a Windows VM pool and a Linux VM pool.

 1. Create a `/runner` folder on your delegate VM and `cd` into it: